 By establishing yourself as an expert on certain topics, you can become a “go-to” source of information.
 Creating your successful personal brand will require time and effort but it doesn’t have to be difficult.

-Here is your A to Z guide to personal branding:
+Your A to Z guide to personal branding

 Personal branding is your individual responsibility.
 That is why it is called personal.
 No one should manage your brand but you.
 We are all chief executive officers (CEOs) of our own companies and our job is to be the chief marketing officer (CMO) of the brand called you.

 In today’s age, it is important to distinguish between your personal and professional brand by understanding your audience.
 One of the easiest ways to balance personal and professional is through your bio.
 For example, your bio on LinkedIn will be different from your bio on Facebook.
 Most likely, some of your followers will track down all your social media accounts so it is up to you on who you “let in” into your social networks by accepting or ignoring their connection requests.
 It is critical to balance your personal and professional brand to make sure that your digital body language is what you want others to know.

 It is important to create compelling, entertaining and helpful content through your blog and/or submitting content as a guest contributor to other publications/blogs.
 By providing a consistent amount of content over time, you will earn a reputation as an expert on the content you publish.